Equations driven by fast-oscillating functions of an It\^o diffusion process: Introduction

-then $ \eps{X}(t) $ will converge weakly to an It\^o diffusion $ X(t) $.
+then $ \eps{X} $ will converge in law to an It\^o diffusion $ X $.
 It turns out that the equation describing the limiting process is most naturally written as a Stratonovich SDE:

-where $ \{B_\alpha(t)\}_\alpha $ is a multivariate Wiener process with
+where $ \{B_\alpha\}_{\alpha=1}^{d_B} $ is a multivariate Wiener process with

-That is, the covariance matrix of $ (B_1, \ldots, B_d) $ is the Gram matrix of $ (\Phi_1, \ldots, \Phi)$ in $ L^2([0, P]) $ (with normalized Lebesgue measure).
+That is, the covariance matrix of $ (B_1, \ldots, B_d) $ is the Gram matrix of $ (\Phi_1, \ldots, \Phi_d) $ in $ L^2([0, 2\pi]) $ (with the normalized Lebesgue measure).
 We stress that, while the original equation is driven by a function of a single Wiener process, the limiting system is driven by a multivariate Wiener process of arbitrarily large dimension.
-We refer to this behavior as splitting of a scalar Wiener process into components of a vector one.
+We refer to this behavior as the splitting of a one-dimensional Wiener process into a multi-dimensional Wiener process.

-Since, as stated above, the processes $\phi_\alpha\left( \frac{1}{\epsilon} W(t) \right)$ approximate (and, therefore, can be thought of as regularization of) components of a white noise process, our results are similar to the well-known Wong-Zakai theorem \cite{WZ}.
-In this theorem, the Wiener process driving an SDE, is approximated pathwise by a piecewise smooth process.
+Since, as stated above, the processes $ \frac{1}{\epsilon} \phi_\alpha\left( \frac{1}{\epsilon} W \right)$ approximate (and, therefore, can be thought of as a regularization of) components of a white noise process, our results are related to the well-known Wong-Zakai theorem \cite{WZ}.
+In this theorem, the Wiener process driving an SDE is approximated pathwise by a piecewise smooth process.
 The solutions of equations with such regularized noise are shown to converge strongly to the solutions of the corresponding Stratonovich equations.
 This suggests an alternate proof of (most of) our results.
-First, one would prove convergence of the time integrals of the processes $ \frac{1}{\epsilon} \phi_\alpha\left( \frac{1}{\epsilon} W(t) \right) $ to components of a Wiener process.
+First, one would prove convergence of the time integrals of the processes $ t \mapsto \frac{1}{\epsilon} \phi_\alpha\left( \frac{1}{\epsilon} W(t) \right) $ to components of a Wiener process.
 Then, one would use Skorokhod's representation theorem to construct an almost surely convergent sequence to which the Wong-Zakai theorem applies.
-Instead, we directly prove the convergence in law of the solutions, using convergence of the generators of the corresponding Markov semigroups.
+Instead, we find it more natural to prove the convergence in law of the solutions, using convergence of the generators of the corresponding Markov semigroups.

-Interest in such weak limits is motivated by practical applications.
-The original impetus for the present work came from \cite{MMWV} which studied the collective behavior of light-sensitive robots.
-The theoretical part of that paper modeled the behavior of a single robot using a system of SDEs arising from the linearization of a stochastic delay equation.
-We apply our results to this system in \cref{sub:photo-robot}.
-One of our main results, \cref{thm:ampl-scaling-limit}, can also be applied to a mathematical model of motility-induced phase separation (MIPS), observed in bacterial colonies (see \cref{sub:mips}).
-Let us also remark that splitting phenomenon mentioned above has been noted before in \cite{BBJ}.